ITA Program Overview

 TAs have content knowledge and assist with teaching.
 ITAs may or may not have content knowledge.
 Their role is to help the course run smoothly, with a focus on tech support.

-The previous ITA program was designed to respond to the immediate and changing needs of teaching during the pandemic.
+The ITA program was designed in 2020 to respond to the immediate and changing needs of teaching during the pandemic.
 The new version allows for more intentionality and planning in advance.
 Faculty are encouraged to think through how they can integrate TEL into their course design and the classroom in meaningful ways.

 Who should apply for an ITA?